-"Febreze made a few bucks that day," said Lovatt.
+"Febreze made a few bucks that day," says Lovatt.

 A few large soup pots sit on the stovetop.
 Sometimes they have to cook the flesh off the bones.

-"Bleaching and boiling are no-nos in our industry," said Lovatt, who explained that they try and avoid those two practises as it makes the bones very brittle, and in time they'll crumble and disintegrate.
+"Bleaching and boiling are no-nos in our industry," says Lovatt, who explains that they try and avoid those two practices as it makes the bones very brittle, and in time they'll crumble and disintegrate.

 Ouimette opens up a cooler filled with yellow soapy water.
 Inside is a beaver head, soaking to soften the flesh.

 "Do you mind picking it out for me?"
-I ask him.
+I ask.